erintimli01/Bakery/README.md

 3. In the command line, run the command "dotnet run" to compile and execute the console application.
 Since this is a console application, you'll interact with it through text commands in your terminal.
 4. Optionally, you can run "dotnet build" to compile this console app without running it.

+## Testing Instructions
+1. After you've cloned this repo navigate from the root directory to "Bakery.Tests"
+2. Once in "Bakery.Tests" run "dotnet restore" in the terminal
+3. After files are compiled, run "dotnet test" in the terminal to run any tests written in tests files, results will be shown in terminal

 ## Known Bugs